testsigmahq/testsigma-docs/src/pages/docs/test-data/types/overview.md

 [[info | NOTE:]]
 |There's an additional option available with Plain Text Test Data - the ability to provide blank values as Test Data.
 To use this functionality, we simply need to replace the test data part with the string '_blank'(without quotes).
 This will enter a blank value at the field where test data is passed.<br>
-|For example, you can use the template type test data in ui identifier with blank test data as shown below:<br>
+|For example, you can use the template type test data in element with blank test data as shown below:<br>
 |type _blank in usernamefield<br>
 |The above test step will enter a blank value in the username field Element.